 HPP 11 limits the disclosure of health information to the purpose for which the information was collected from you.
 However, HPP 11 also provides for circumstances where an organisation can disclose an individual’s health information without the individual’s consent.
 In relation to the health information of a deceased person, disclosure is permitted by a health service provider where:

 - there is a serious and imminent threat to the health or welfare of the individual or another person or a serious threat to public health or safety

 - the information is genetic information and its disclosure could lessen or prevent a serious threat to the life, health or safety of a genetic relative of the individual; or

-- the information is sought by an immediate family member of the individual for compassionate reasons and the disclosure is limited to the extent reasonable for those compassionate reasons.
+- the information is sought by an immediate family member of the individual, there are compassionate reasons for its release and the disclosure is limited to the extent reasonable for those compassionate reasons.

 The IPC has published guidelines for organisations in NSW on the use and disclosure of genetic information to a patient’s genetic relatives.

-It is important to note that the circumstances described in HPP 11 do not create a right of access to a deceased person’s health information for close relatives or other interested parties.
+It is important to note that the compassionate reasons exemption does not create an alternative entitlement or right of access to a deceased person’s health information for close relatives or other interested parties.
+Rather, it provides a lawful reason for when information may be disclosed for a “secondary purpose”.
 Whether disclosure will be made, and the extent of any disclosure, is a discretionary decision to be determined by health service providers on a case-by-case basis.

-Where a disclosure is made on compassionate grounds under HPP 11, the information provided will be limited to information that constitutes health information as defined in the HRIP Act.
+Where a disclosure is made on compassionate grounds, the information provided will be limited to information that constitutes health information as defined in the HRIP Act.
 The disclosure would not extend to personal information about an individual more generally.